-The University routinely engages in lease agreements to meet operational needs.
+The University routinely engages in lease or subscription-based information technology arrangements (SBITA) to meet operational needs.
 The University's lease contracts generally relate to land, buildings, and various equipment.
-For short-term leases with a maximum possible term of 12 months or less at commencement, the University recognizes periodic revenue or expense based on the provision of the lease contract.
-For all other contracts where the University is the lessee, that meet the requirements of GASB 87 and were in excess of the minimum dollar threshold, the University recognized a lease liability and an intangible right to use asset based on the present value of the future lease payments over the contracted term of the lease.
-Lease right to use assets are reported with capital assets, and lease liabilities are reported as current or long-term debt in the statement of net position.
-The right to use lease assets are amortized over the term of the lease, as the University is not expected to lease assets beyond the underlying asset's useful life.
+For short-term leases and SBITAs with a maximum possible term of 12 months or less at commencement, the University recognizes periodic revenue or expense based on the provision of the lease or SBITA contract.
+For all other contracts that meet the requirements of GASB 87 or GASB 96 and were in excess of the minimum dollar threshold, the University recognized a lease or subscription liability and an intangible right to use asset based on the present value of the future lease or subscription payments over the contracted term of the lease or SBITA.
+Lease and subscription right to use assets are reported with capital assets, and lease and subscription liabilities are reported as current or long-term debt in the statement of net position.
+The right to use lease and subscription assets are amortized over the term of the agreement, as the University is not expected to have the right to use the assets beyond the underlying asset's useful life.
 The University also serves as a lessor for certain real estate.
 For those agreements deemed to be subject to GASB 87, the financial statements recognize a lease receivable and a deferred inflow of resources, based on the present value of the future lease payments expected to be received during the contracted lease term period and the deferred inflow of resources is amortized evenly over the term of the lease.
 Lease receivables are reported with other current assets and other noncurrent assets.
 Deferred inflow - lease receivable is reported as deferred inflow in the statement of net position.

-The University uses its estimated incremental borrowing rate as the discount rate for leases unless the rate the lessor charges is known.
+The University uses its estimated incremental borrowing rate as the discount rate for leases and SBITAs unless the rate the vendor charges is known.
 This rate is based on the general obligation bonds' weighted average interest rate for a given year.
-If amendments or other certain circumstances occur that are expected to significantly affect the amount of the lease, the present value is remeasured, and corresponding adjustments made.
-Payments based on future performance are not included in the measurement of the lease liability or lease receivable but recognized as expense or revenue in the period performed.
+If amendments or other certain circumstances occur that are expected to significantly affect the amount of the lease or SBITA, the present value is remeasured, and corresponding adjustments made.
+Payments based on future performance are not included in the measurement of the lease or subscription liability or lease receivable but recognized as expense or revenue in the period performed.
 Residual value guarantees and exercise options will be included in the measurement if they are reasonably certain to be paid or exercised.